Partition Recovery: Recover Lost Partitions and Data

 How to restore a lost partition using CMD?

-How to recover a deleted partition in Ubuntu?
+How to recover a deleted partition on Linux-based platform?

 How do I fix a corrupted partition?